Remuneration Policy 2025

 7. Principles for new hires

 Elisa’s policy on recruitment is to offer a compensation package that is sufficient to attract, retain and motivate individuals with the right skills for the required role.
-When determining remuneration for a new Managing Director, the Board of Directors will, upon the recommendation of the People and Compensation Committee, consider the requirements of the role, the needs of the business, the relevant skills and experience of the individual, and the relevant external market for talent.
+When determining remuneration for a new CEO, the Board of Directors will, upon the recommendation of the People and Compensation Committee, consider the requirements of the role, the needs of the business, the relevant skills and experience of the individual, and the relevant external market for talent.

-Where necessary, additional benefits – such as relocation support, expatriate allowance, tax equalisation and other benefits that reflect the local market practice and relevant legislation – may also be provided.
+Where necessary, additional benefits – such as relocation support, expatriate allowance, tax equalisation and other benefits that reflect local market practice and relevant legislation – may also be provided.

 8. Deviations from and amendments to the Remuneration Policy